nathan-nunez-5/livecodingfrontend/README.md

 - [x] format examples into a table. or just format them period
 - [x] add equal sign input reeval
 - [x] add flavor text to problem descritions
+- [x] change the survey to make it have equals sign instead of arrow
+- [x] make it clear that you have to go back to the survey when its done
+- [x] add a link to the bottom of problems to close window
+- [x] add button to approach did you find a solution